plainerman/DiffDock-Pocket/README.md

 ![Visualization of a ligand docking to a protein, within a binding pocket with flexibile sidechains](visualizations/docking-visualization.gif)

-## Setup Environment
+## Setup the conda environment
-You can either set the CPU or CUDA conda environment by simply running
+You can either create the CPU or CUDA conda environment by simply running
 ```
 conda env create -f environment[-cpu].yml
 ```